Russ Harvey Consulting - Computer and Internet Services

 Unfortunately few manufacturers are willing to update the firmware on older products to repair known issues.
 They'd rather sell you a new unit and have you send your old one to the landfill.

-A security vulnerability was reported for several routers including some of D-Link's product line where there is a secret code that bypasses the router's security.
+In 2013 a security vulnerability was reported for several routers including some of D-Link's product line where there is a secret code that bypasses the router's security.
 Not all D-Link routers are affected and updating the firmware can be somewhat tricky so you might want to review the videos on D-Link's site for the warnings and help.

 Other Resources